-Six ponds within the watershed have been identified as impaired; Pattys Pond, Little Pond, Eagle Pond, Muddy Pond, Long Pond, and Sam Pond.
+Seven ponds within the watershed have been identified as impaired: Pattys Pond, Parker Pond, Little Pond, Eagle Pond, Muddy Pond, Long Pond, and Sam's Pond.

 Sewer expansion is required within the Route 28 corridor to facilitate the sewer expansion needs of the western portion of the Town.
 Additionally, the Route 28 corridor has also been identified by the Town as an area desired for economic development.
 Development within this corridor has historically been restricted by wastewater requirements (i.e. Title 5) and the Town's Salt Water Estuary's Regulation.
 The Town's wastewater plan has included sewer expansion of the entire Route 28 corridor to accommodate these goals.